Sightseeing in Corfu

 Fun Seekers in Corfu

-There are several kinds of sports on offer when on a holiday in Corfu including watersports where you can try banana-boat rides, jet skiing, windsurfing, kite surfing, sailing and scuba diving on many of the most popular beaches.
+There are several kinds of sports on offer when on a holiday in Corfu.
+Watersports available include banana-boat rides, jet skiing, windsurfing, kite surfing, sailing and scuba diving on many of the most popular beaches.
 You can also go paragliding, horse riding and mountain biking across the green hills.

 Taking a one-day cruise is also a fantastic way to spend a day sightseeing until your traditional Greek lunch on board followed by a warm afternoon swim.